 Grass-fed lamb has been shown to give you significant nutritional benefits over other meats.
 It contains more Omega-3 fatty acids, B6, B12, and folate, plus heart-healthy Conjugated Linoleic Acid (CLA), selenium and zinc than all other meats.
 Moreover, 40% of the fat in grass-fed lamb has been found to be mono-unsaturated fat – the same good fat as in olive oil.
 Grass-fed lamb is a lean protein source.
 It’s about the healthiest meat you can choose.
 For more on the nutritional advantages of lamb, please visit this page on the world’s healthiest foods from the non-profit George Mateljan Foundation.

 During processing, your whole or half lamb is cut and wrapped in butcher paper.
 Vacuum-sealing is also available.
-The processor will create the cuts exactly as you’d like them.
+The butcher will create the cuts exactly as you’d like them.
 We’ll ask you to fill out our cutting request form, and we’ll pass it along to the butcher on the day your lamb goes to market.

 Prices and How to Order